patmagauran/ForzaDualSense/Readme.md

 This is a program to control lights and adaptive triggers on a DualSense 5 controller using DualSenseX for compatible Forza Games.

-**NOTE:** This is currently in the Proof-Of-Concept stage.
-It should work and provide some adaptiveness but it will not be similar to a driving simulator.
+**NOTE:** This is currently in the alpha stage.
+It works well and provides decent feedback via the adaptive triggers.
+However it is not perfect and definetly has room for improvement.
 I welcome people to help make needed adjustments(See below for more information).

 ## Adjusting / Modifying